okansecurity/fide/README.md

 # fide
 Free Integrated Development Environment

-# A project of a person with ADHD.

 Fide: A simple, lightweight, and cross-platform IDE written in a C language.
 Developed with GTK, Fide aims to make the software development process more efficient with a user-friendly interface.
 It currently has basic text editor features, with plans to add more features and customization options in the future.
 Fide aims to offer a fast and effective environment for both beginners and experienced developers.
 Soon the source codes of the project will be with you.